 Redeployment Reason Criteria Redundancy Under notice (or imminent notice) of dismissal by reason of redundancy.
-Redundancy arises in any one of four situations: v. job redundancy, the business closes down; vi. place of work redundancy, the employee's place of work closes down; vii. employee redundancy, the employer's requirements for employees to carry out work of a particular kind have ceased or diminished this includes the termination of fixed term contracts of 2 year's duration; and viii. bumped redundancy, an employee whose job is redundant is allocated another employee's job, and that employee consequently becomes redundant.
-Capability Where ill-health or disability affects the continuation of employment in their substantive post, although meaning that they are capable of carrying out other work, further to Occupational Health assessment.
+Redundancy arises in any one of four situations: v. job redundancy, the business closes down; vi. place of work redundancy, the employee's place of work closes down; vii. employee redundancy, the employer's requirements for employees to carry out work of a particular kind have ceased or diminished this includes the termination of fixed term contracts of 2 year's duration; and viii. bumped redundancy, an employee whose job is redundant is allocated another employee's job, and that employee Capability The ill-health category excludes employees on fixed term or temporary contracts with less than one year's continuous service (with the exception of DDA reasonable adjustments) consequently becomes redundant.
+Where ill-health or disability affects the continuation of employment in their substantive post, although meaning that they are capable of carrying out other work, further to Occupational Health assessment.
 Where there is poor performance in the substantive post but there is potential to carry out other work, for example a demotion to a post of a lower grade.
 Conduct Where redeployment has been recommended as the outcome of a disciplinary process.
+The termination of a fixed term contract Excludes fixed term contracts of less than two years' duration, with the exception of Section 7.0 of the Redeployment Procedure Where the fixed-term employee's post is to be deleted as a result of a reorganisation the employee will not be eligible to apply for new posts arising in that reorganisation in competition with permanent employees if by the date of implementation of the reorganisation the employee will not have two years' continuous employment with the council For fixed-term contracts not impacted by a Managing Change process and not being renewed, where the last date of the contract means they will have at lelast two years' continuous service.
+A statutory requirement which could prevent the For example, a driver losing their licence.

-The termination of a fixed term contract A fixed term contract of one year's continuous service ends and is not renewed.
-A statutory requirement which could prevent the employment continuing For example, a driver losing their licence.
-Some other substantial reason For example, where an employee has to be withdrawn from their substantive post because of a fundamental breakdown in working relationships that is not due to conduct and/or performance, however the working relationship is untenable in that it is harmful to service delivery and having a negative impact on colleagues.
+employment continuing Some other substantial For example, where an employee has to be withdrawn from their reason substantive post because of a fundamental breakdown in working relationships that is not due to conduct and/or performance, however the working relationship is untenable in that it is harmful to service delivery and having a negative impact on colleagues.